5 Considerations When Deciding if a Design Sprint is Right for Your Team

 If your team is considering a Design Sprint, you’re probably also considering if the cost is worth it.
 It’s not just a small, simple 30-minute status meeting after all.
 A Design Sprint is a five-day process, initially developed at Google Ventures, used for validating ideas and tackling a business problem.
 Teams are guided through a design thinking process to uncover insights, prototype an idea, and test it with users.
 Design Sprints help answer important business questions and solve big challenges through design, prototyping, and testing ideas directly with users.
 Benefits include team alignment (creating a shortcut to the debate cycle), less risk, and the ability to compress months of time into a single week.

-Design Sprints are a five-day process that requires careful planning.
+This five-day process that requires careful planning.
 Note: we believe in giving your Design Sprint the full five days and not taking shortcuts.
 The activities and workshops take up the full five days, not including the pre-planning time, so you’ll want to factor that in.
-Consider what that means for your team – the Sprint participants will need to focus all of their time and attention on the Design Sprint, so their other projects and tasks will either need to be covered by someone else or put on hold for the week.
-The good news is what happens in a week-long Design Sprint can be equal to three or even six months of “regular” work.
+Consider what that means for your team – the participants will need to focus all of their time and attention on the Design Sprint, so their other projects and tasks will either need to be covered by someone else or put on hold for the week.
+The good news is what happens in a week can be equal to three or even six months of “regular” work.

 “Design thinking research can lead to a 75% reduction in design and delivery time, often reducing an 8-month project to 3 or 4 months.” – IBM

 A Design Sprint team is typically made up of seven people who will provide diverse and critical perspectives on the project (including a Facilitator, Decider, Sponsor, some mix of Experts, Prototypers, Designers, Product and Tech leads).
-As mentioned above, this Sprint team will be fully focused on the Design Sprint over the five days, therefore their time and salary are factors to consider when undergoing a Design Sprint.
+As mentioned above, this Sprint team will be fully focused on the Design Sprint over the five days, therefore their time and salary are factors to consider.
 In addition to time and salary, any other projects they are working on should also be factored into consideration.

 The complexity and impact of the project will also be a factor in the overall cost.
 For example, redesigning an existing piece of product functionality will likely be more straightforward than conceptualizing net new functionality from the ground up, and therefore requires less planning, time and resources.
 First decide on what the overarching challenge or question is that you hope to solve by utilizing a Design Sprint.
 Then you will have a more informed way to determine cost based upon the complexity of that challenge.